 Access to this area is by password, which is provided to those needing to access this area.

 Enquiries regarding the password should be made to H.Houston@ulster.ac.uk.

 Mentor evaluation (password protected)

 For a number of years the School has sought feedback from Mentors in relation to their experiences in supporting students on practice learning experiences.

 This feedback form provides Mentors with the opportunity to provide rapid feedback that can be processed and collated in a timely manner, allowing the School to respond effectively to matters influencing the quality of student learning experiences and environments.

-Please click on the more button to be taken to a log-in page, where you will need to enter an Organisation and Unitcode.
+To access the mentor evaluation you will need to enter an Organisation and Unitcode.